Tides Counseling and Wellness

 Haley McCord MSW, LCSW

-Haley completed both her Master of Social Work with a Rural Specialization and a Bachelor of Social Work at Concord University in Athens, West Virginia.
-Haley is a Licensed Clinical Social Worker [LCSW #C015102] approved by the North Carolina Social Work Certification and Licensure Board, NCSWCLB.
+Haley completed both her Master of Social Work with a Rural Specialization and her Bachelor of Social Work at Concord University in Athens, West Virginia.
+She is a Licensed Clinical Social Worker [LCSW #C015102], approved by the North Carolina Social Work Certification and Licensure Board (NCSWCLB).

 Copyright © 2021 Tides Counseling and Wellness - All Rights Reserved.